orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 If a transaction fails the approval, update the Public API by calling `PublicAPI.UpdateTransactionsResponse`.

 #### Add transaction to pending pool
-* Add transaction to pending transaction pool if pool is not full.
+* Add transaction to pending transaction pool if pool is not full. //TODO full considerations
-// * Call `Gossip.BroadcastMessage` to broadcast transaction to all nodes as "newTransaction" message.
+* Add transcation to the SendTransactionCache.

-// * Remove the relay_gw signature and maintain for each transaction the associated relay_gw id.
+### SendTransactionCache
-TBD Gossip model vs direct model
+Temporarly delays transactions transmission in order to batch them. (optimization) If not empty and X = 100 ms have passed since the last batch was sent or cache has more than Y = 100 messages, create batch with up to Y transactions, sign and boradcast the batch to all the other trasnaction pools by calling `Gossip.BroadcastMessage`.

 &nbsp;
 ## `GetAllPendingTransactions` (method)